romnn/microgpusim/WIP.md

   - or split by command (makes less sense)

 - TODO: deprecate plot binary and maybe even the full lib
-- make simple tests for the different benchmarks that check if outputs match

-  - in box

 - add larger benchmark suites (e.g. rodinia)
 - test parsing nvprof output, dump to file